 It seems that everywhere you look or listen, everyone has a different take on how to keep your heart healthy.
-This is good in a way, as heart disease is the cause of one out of every four deaths in the Unites States every year.
-It’s not so great, though, in that some of the information given out isn’t correct, or worse, it’s not presented fully, so leads to assumptions that just aren’t true!
-Read on to find out the true ways to keep your heart healthy and strong.
+This is good in a way, as heart disease is the cause of one out of every four deaths in the United States every year.
+It’s not so great, though, in that some of the information given out isn’t correct, or worse, it’s not presented fully.
+This can lead to assumptions that just aren’t true!

 Salt Is Not the Enemy!

 Salt is essential for our lives.
 We literally cannot live without it.
 The problem is that many people consume way too much salt, and definitely not the good kind!
-Eating fresh foods can cut way down on your salt consumption, and you can replace the table salt with a much healthier alternative, such as Ava Jane’s Kitchen’s sea salt, which has oodles of minerals and nutrients that can also help the body.
+Eating fresh foods can cut way down on your salt consumption, and you can replace the table salt with a much healthier alternative, such as Ava Jane’s Kitchen Colima Sea Salt, which has oodles of minerals and nutrients that can also help the body.

 The sodium levels in pre-packaged and processed foods is off the charts, as salt is used in them as a flavor enhancer and preservative.
 Eating these foods can directly lead to high blood pressure and increase your risk of heart disease.
 However, fresh foods have some naturally occurring salt, but in very small quantities.
 Going the good food route, you can salt to taste and seriously reduce your risk of heart disease!